Travel in Austria

 The route continues along the riverbanks through green towns like Aschach, Ottensheim, and Wilhering until you reach the city of Linz, the capital of Upper Austria.
 For culinary enthusiasts, we highly recommend dedicating time on this day to visit Linz’s old town, known for its developing and surprising culinary scene with a variety of restaurants.
 If you want to see the urban landscape, an excellent viewpoint in the city is Pöstlingberg hill, which provides a panoramic view of the entire city.
 In addition, the Jindrak café has a terrace with a lovely view.
 For a more natural and relaxing atmosphere, a visit to the Donaupark (Danube Park) is recommended.

 Did you know?
-Linz is the 3rd largest city in Austria with a population of 205,726 and is considered the capital of Upper Austria.
-The city is recognized as a UNESCO City of Media Arts and is known for its innovative media arts (such as digital art, graphic design, computer animation, internet art, interactive art, etc.).
-A highly recommended local dessert is the Linzer Torte, a cake with an ancient recipe (from 1653) famous in the region.
+Linz is Austria’s third-largest city, with a population of 205,726, and serves as the capital of Upper Austria.
+It is a UNESCO City of Media Arts, known for innovative fields such as digital art, graphic design, computer animation, internet art, and interactive art.
+A local specialty is the Linzer Torte, a traditional cake dating back to 1653 and famous throughout the region.

 On this day, you will move a little away from the river to the St. Florian Monastery (named after the patron saint of Linz), and from there, you will ride to the city of Enns on the banks of the river of the same name.
 Enns was the first to receive city status in Austria, about a thousand years ago.
 A symbol of this special status is a very impressive tower, rising to a height of 60 meters in the center of the market square.